Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Interest begins to accrue on most student loans as soon as you receive the funds.
 This means that interest is added to your student loan balance if you don’t make any payments while in school.

-When making payments on your student loans, you pay the interest balance first, followed by the principal balance.
 Most student loan payment schedules follow an amortized structure, similar to a mortgage, where initial payments primarily cover interest with minimal contributions to the loan principal.
-Over time, payments shift to pay down more principal, assuming you stick to the payment schedule.

 Interest on most student loans accrues daily and is periodically capitalized, adding to your loan balance.
+Compounding interest, especially with minimum monthly payments, can lead to significant costs, so it's important to have a repayment strategy.

-Compounding interest, especially with minimum monthly payments, can lead to significant costs, emphasizing the importance of understanding your repayment strategy.
 Capitalized interest causes you to pay significantly more than your initial loan balance, contributing to the total repayment amount.

-Related: How Student Loan Interest Works
+READ MORE: How Student Loan Interest Works

 Repaying Student Loans

-Student loan repayment terms vary by the type of loan you use, as well as the loan terms chosen.
-Repayment for both private and federal student loans is required; discharging student loan debt in bankruptcy is not an option.
-So it’s important to understand your repayment terms before applying.
+Student loan repayment terms vary by the type of loan you use.
+Repayment for both private and federal student loans is required — discharging student loan debt in bankruptcy is not an option.

 Payment plans